webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 ---
-title: How we implemented SSO
+title: 'How we implemented SSO'
 uri: 'WPD:Projects/SSO/How we implemented it'

 ---